Mankinds SDK

 system_id | str | Required | Unique system identifier |

-connector | BaseConnector | Required | Connector instance to delete |
+category | str | Required | Connector category to delete (database, observability) |

-result = client.delete_connector(system_id, log_connector)
+result = client.delete_connector(system_id, "observability")

 print(f"Connector deleted: {result}")